City Lands Planning

 Harry Jerome Neighbourhood Lands

-City staff are proposing to amend the Official Community Plan to allow increased height and floorspace for the Harry Jerome Neighbourhood Lands.
-The proposed bylaw changes would increase the permitted height of two high-rise buildings by five storeys (to 88 and 103 metres respectively), and the allowable gross floor area from 2.5 to 2.9 times to support the development of approximately 180 additional housing units.
-The benefits of this proposal include increased housing supply, added population to support local retail and service businesses, and additional revenue for the City for the funding of the new Harry Jerome Community Recreation Centre.
-The proposed changes are anticipated to have minor impacts on traffic and infrastructure, and City staff consider the changes reasonable in the context of allowable height and density in the area.
+The City amended the Official Community Plan to allow increased height and floorspace for the Harry Jerome Neighbourhood Lands.
+The bylaw changes increase the permitted height of two high-rise buildings by five storeys (to 88 and 103 metres respectively), and the allowable gross floor area from 2.5 to 2.9 times to support the development of approximately 180 additional housing units.
+The benefits include increased housing supply, added population to support local retail and service businesses, and additional revenue for the City for the funding of the new Harry Jerome Community Recreation Centre.
+The changes are anticipated to have minor impacts on traffic and infrastructure, and City staff consider the changes reasonable in the context of allowable height and density in the area.

 Other City Lands